 We're frequently asked at the Gazette offices where to obtain high quality pheasant meat for the table.
 MacFarlane Pheasants, Inc. offers an impressive variety of meat products and game meats, including dressed whole pheasants, pheasant breasts, and smoked whole pheasants.
 They also sell a variety of other delicious game meats, including ostrich, duck, quail, and alligator.
-MacFarlane is a purveyor of pheasant meat and other food products to restaurants and food markets all over the country.
-MacFarlane Pheasants also produces pheasant chicks, started, and mature pheasants and partridges of the highest quality for hunting and game bird farms.
-Visit their website and online stores to view and order from the impressive array of products and services that are available.
+They sell pheasant meat and other food products to restaurants and food markets all over the country.
+MacFarlane Pheasants also produces pheasant chicks, started, and mature pheasants and partridges for hunting and game bird farms.
+Visit their website and online stores to view and order products and services that are available.

-Betsy Thatcher in England writes, "I bought a book on game bird breeding and care and saw where the book's author references and highly recommends your Gazette.
-I saw in this book that there are dozens of references to the articles and pictures in your Gazette magazine.
+Betsy Thatcher in England writes, "I bought the book on game bird breeding by Hayes and saw where the book's author references and highly recommends the Game Bird Gazette.
+I saw in this book that there are dozens of references to the articles and pictures in the Gazette.
 And my friend, who breeds quail and pheasants, also said your magazine is of great help to him.
 So I thought to myself, 'I must have your publication for myself!'
 I want to tell you that I am very, very impressed with my first issue.
-I can see why there are so many recommendations everywhere for this magazine.
-I am in turn recommending your Gazette to others here in the United Kingdom.
-Thank you for a great magazine."
+I am a school teach and love the information on educational aspects of raising game birds.
+I am in recommending the Gazette to others here in the United Kingdom."

-One of the leading companies offering game bird netting and other products in the Game Bird Gazette is Endurance Net www.endurancenetinc.com Endurance Net has been manufacturing Barrier Netting since 1966 and has a reputation for excellence and reliability.
-They sell knitted nets, knotted nets, aviary netting, duck pond netting, privacy screen, shade screen, and many other excellent accessories and products for game bird and duck producers.
-Be sure to check out their page on pen construction with diagrams of their free span pheasant fly pens.
+Endurance Net has been one of the leading companies offering game bird and aviary netting and other products for decades.
+Endurance has been manufacturing Barrier Netting since 1966 and has a reputation for excellence and reliability second to none.
+They sell knitted nets, knotted nets, aviary netting, duck pond netting, privacy screen, shade screen, and many other important accessories and products for game bird and duck producers.
+Endurance has several varieties of aviary/ bird netting specifically designed to keep birds safe in flight and protected from predators.
+Their netting is used for game bird pens, aviaries, chicken coups, and much more.
+Be sure to check out their page on pen construction with diagrams of their free span pheasant fly pens which are excellent.
 Call Endurance Net for a catalog and free samples of their netting.
-They can be reached toll free at 800-808-6387 or 609-499-3450.
+They can be reached by phone toll free at 800-808-6387 or 609-499-3450.

-One of the best sources of high quality game bird netting for use on game farms and in making aviaries is the J. A. Cissel & Co. of Lakewood, New Jersey.
-Their Toprite netting has been one of the most used and trusted products in the industry for decades.
-It is available in the size and strength needed for any type of game bird pen.
+Another source for game bird netting for use on game farms and in making aviaries is the J. A. Cissel & Co. of Lakewood, New Jersey.
+Their Toprite netting has been one of the most used products in the industry for many years.
 J. A. Cissel & Co. offers grid flooring made of sturdy polyethylene that makes excellent flooring in quail, chukar, and other pens and side fencing for all types of pens.
 Their catch pen and side netting is great for use on pheasant and waterfowl enclosures in particular.
 They manufacture shade cloth, anti-sight barrier, and a host of other materials for use in making game bird pens and aviaries.
-They also have nets for catching game birds, game bird shelters, transport coops, feeders, fountains, peepers, and many other products for the game bird breeder.
-In addition to the many products designed for game bird producers, zoos, and hobbyist breeders, the company has related products for recreation, sporting goods, conservation, etc. Check out their ad in the Game Bird Gazette and visit the J. A. Cissel website at www.jacissel.net.
-E:mail: firstname.lastname@example.org.
-Give them a call toll free at 800-631-2234.
+Visit the J. A. Cissel website or you can reach them toll free at 800-631-2234.